bilus/pipes/README.md

 # pipes

+** The documentation is work in progress; there's no API reference yet, but look at doc-strings in the source code. **

 A Clojure library that lets you chain processes and threads via pipes.
 It has been well tested in production.

 If you ever used Un*x pipes